A Patient’s Liposuction Story

 My trouble area has always been the “love handle” region.
 To add insult to injury, I have really high hip bones, so I’ve always felt like next to my long skinny legs and my long slender arms, my stomach had always looked like a tire.

 When I heard that my trusted providers of Cherokee Women’s Health were going to start offering this procedure, I was very excited.
-I haven’t seen Dr. Litrel as my physician in all my years of annuals and during my pregnancy, he is very particular about who he surrounds himself with and the employees he hires, so I knew I could put my full trust in him in regard to my body sculpting goals.”
+Dr. Michael Litrel had been my physician for years.
+I had seen him for both my annual exams and during my pregnancy, so I knew him to be very particular about who he surrounds himself with and the employees he hires.
+I felt comfortable putting my full trust in him regarding my body sculpting goals.”

 “Truth be told, the pre-op appointment was, for me, slightly embarrassing.
 I planned for this though.
 I haven’t worn a bikini since the birth of my son, who is now two years old.
 Even before pregnancy, I was never fully confident wearing one, so having my stomach visible for someone to see, judge, and doodle on had me a little uneasy.

 All of that aside, Dr. Litrel and his medical assistant Kami put me to ease quickly, even though to me, it looked like he was looking at my stomach as though he was solving the world’s most difficult puzzle.
 I watched him as he drew out a map and game plan on my stomach as though he could see clearly what my issues were and exactly how to solve them.